4th Conference on Carbon Dioxide as Feedstock for Fuels, Chemistry and Polymers

 the fields of solar fuels (power-to-fuel,

 power-to-gas) – but also in CO2-based chemicals and polymers.
 Several players are very active and will showcase some enhanced and also new applications using carbon dioxide as feedstock.
-The conference will be the largest event on Carbon Capture and Utilization (CCU) in 2014.
+The conference will be the biggest event on Carbon Capture and Utilization (CCU) in 2015.

 Attending this conference will be invaluable for businessmen and academics who wish to get a full picture of how this new and exciting scenario is unfolding, as well as providing an opportunity to meet the right business or academic partners for future alliances.